 - It is safe for human consumption in moderate amounts and is also used in medical and industrial applications.

-ETOH abuse is the misuse of ethanol, the type of alcohol found in beverages, in a way that leads to harmful consequences for a person’s health, relationships, and overall well-being.
-It goes beyond occasional overindulgence, involving patterns of excessive drinking that can result in risky behavior, physical dependence, or both.
+EtOH abuse is the misuse of ethanol, the type of alcohol found in beverages, in a way that leads to harmful consequences for a person’s health, relationships, and overall well-being.
+EtOH abuse is when drinking goes beyond occasional overindulgence, involving patterns of excessive drinking that can result in risky behavior, physical dependence, or both.

 - Frequent binge drinking